giovannipbonin/ieee-program/README.md

     - [Computational Complexity: Section 2](https://www.topcoder.com/community/data-science/data-science-tutorials/computational-complexity-section-2/)
 - [ ] [Cheat sheet](http://bigocheatsheet.com/)

-## Session 4 - Data Structures
+## Session 4 - An Overview of Data Structures and Algorithms

 ### Talk points - Data structures
-    Here I will give a lecture on how data structures and algorithms relate to Big-O, why choosing the appropriate data structures and algorithms can have significant impact on asymptoptic complexity (Big-O).
-Furthermore I will make a clear distinction between algorithms and data structures, and show that at the same time they work together, and that efficient algorithms make use of efficient data structures to boost performance.
+   - Here I will give a lecture on how data structures and algorithms relate to Big-O, why choosing the appropriate data structures and algorithms
+   - can have significant impact on asymptoptic complexity (Big-O).
+Furthermore I will make a clear distinction between algorithms and data structures,
+   - and show that at the same time they work together, and that efficient algorithms make use of efficient data structures to boost performance.

-    I will focus on the big picture, giving an overview of popular and extremely useful data structures and algorithms, and in the future sessions we will dive in into understanding the list of algorithms and data structures that students are expected to know.
+  - I will focus on the big picture, giving an overview of popular and extremely useful data structures and algorithms, and in the future sessions we  will dive in into understanding the list of algorithms and data structures that students are expected to know.

 ### What is a data structure - With Examples
-    A data structure is exactly what it sounds like: a structure in a computer used to store and organize data in a form that will be useful.
+   - A data structure is exactly what it sounds like: a structure in a computer used to store and organize data in a form that will be useful.
     - As you begin to think about them, you can draw on a paper to come up with a picture of how the data is organized.
 When doing this, don't worry about the lower levels of how computer might handle memory, or physically store it, just worry about how the data is organized.
 For example: an array is a data structure, and you could represent it as [3, 2, 3, 4, 5], or (4, 5, 1, 2), it doesn't matter.
 As you progress in computer science, you will learn that we use notations such as [] to represent data structure of certain behaviors and () of another, but when the notation is introduced then you learn about it.
     - We have data structures in the real world, a bookshelf is a data structure, except that the data is books.
 A line in front of your favorite Disney ride is a queue, where the data is people.
 Queues are useful to preserve the order in which the elements arrived, in computing that's a very useful concept, for many systems, ranging from simple design of systems where users might be placed on a queue to chat with an agent, or even search algorithms which we will cover later, such as breadth-first search.

     ### Arrays
     - So why do we need anything beyond arrays?
 Well, if you simply want to access or update an element in the array, they are very efficient for the job and it takes constant time to do so.
 But imagine if you wanted to insert an element in the beginning of the array.
 It would take O(n) operations to do so, since we have to shift all the elements to the end by one.
     Video
         - [Arrays (video)](https://www.coursera.org/learn/data-structures/lecture/OsBSF/arrays)

     ### List
     - If we use a list however, which is a series of items (call them nodes) connected by links, all we have to do is make the new element point to the first element of the array.
 If we want to insert elsewhere, it's similar, we just need to get the preceeding element and have its link point to the new element, and have the new element point to the one after the original element.
 And it follows that this takes O(1), whereas retrieving the Nth element takes O(N)

     Video:
         - [ ] [Singly Linked Lists (video)](https://www.coursera.org/learn/data-structures/lecture/kHhgK/singly-linked-lists)